COVID-19 Testing, Reporting, and Response Steps

 Free COVID-19 testing options are also available near our campuses.
 In San Marcos, free testing sites are located at the San Marcos Public Library and the San Marcos Consolidated Independent School District (CISD) Office next to Goodnight Middle School.
 For those in Round Rock, free testing sites are located at the Georgetown Public Library and 2008 Enterprise Drive.
 To schedule testing at these sites, click Curative COVID-19 Testing.
 For more additional testing site information, click on one of the following testing websites:

 Weekly PCR testing is conducted to monitor students, faculty and staff who work in the Child Development Center on the San Marcos Campus.
 Athletic teams are tested at the start of their camps and weekly during competition.

 Testing for Individuals Who are Symptomatic

 PCR testing for COVID-19 is available for students, faculty and staff who have symptoms of possible COVID-19.
 By using a reference lab, CPL, to support SHC in-house testing, testing capacity can be increased up to 500 tests per day if necessary.

-The university has five rapid PCR testing machines with a 15-minute turnaround time for results which are used in select situations.
+The university has two rapid PCR testing machines with a 15-minute turnaround time for results which are used in select situations.
 This enables faster contact tracing and decreases unnecessary self-isolation.